 Wild Card - During the orientation competitors will be given an additional wild card that must be included in the setup, conflict and resolution of their story.
 The additional wild card must be a necessary part of the story plot.
-The single wild card will be selected from one of the following: Lunch box, whoopee cushion, or YoYo
+The single wild card will be selected from one of the following: UFO, YoYo, Fish